10 Reasons to Avoid Synthetic Fragrances In Cleaning Products

-Besides the negative consequences of using phthalates to your own health, these chemicals can also affect the health of those around you.
+Besides the negative consequences of using phthalates on your own health, these chemicals can also affect the health of those around you.

 Phthalates are classified as volatile organic chemicals (VOCs).
 This qualification is given to chemicals that vaporize into our atmosphere, but don't disappear.
-They linger, build up, contribute to indoor air pollution, and pose a health risk to anyone exposed to them.
-Release of phthalates in the air is made easier through sprays, aerosols and air fresheners that include synthetic fragrances in their formulas.
+They linger, build-up, contribute to indoor air pollution, and pose a health risk to anyone exposed to them.
+The release of phthalates in the air is made easier through sprays, aerosols, and air fresheners that include synthetic fragrances in their formulas.

 7. Phthalates Pollute Our Waterways